mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Facebook denies it will pull service in Europe over data transfer ban
+  - Five years after creating Traefik application proxy, open source project hits 2B downloads
      <hr/>

-      - *Facebook’s head of global policy has denied the tech giant could close its service to Europeans if local regulators order it to suspend data transfers to the US following a landmark Court of Justice ruling in July that has cemented the schism between US surve…*
+      - *Five years ago, Traefik Labs founder and CEO Emile Vauge was working on a project deploying thousands of microservices and he was lacking a cloud native application proxy that could handle this kind of scale.
+So like any good developer, he created one himself…*

-  - Endel raises $5M to create personalized 'sound environments' that improve productivity and sleep
+  - Amazon removes the $500 Prime Bike, says it has nothing to do with the Peloton knock-off
       <hr/>

-      - *The pitch for Berlin-based Endel is pretty straightforward, according to its co-founder and CEO Oleg Stavitsky.
-“The way I usually describe Endel is: This is a technology that is built to help you focus, relax and sleep,” Stavitsky told me.
-“Of course, the wa…*
+      - *Yesterday, a fitness equipment maker called Echelon Fitness announced its latest product, the so-called Prime Bike.
+At $500, it’s nearly a clone of Peloton’s $1,900 product.
+The company said it had developed the bike “in collaboration with Amazon”.
+Amazon is …*

-  - Salsify nabs $155M as its commerce experience platform sees a big surge of business from Covid-19
+  - Founded by former SpaceX engineers, First Resonance pitches tools to make things the SpaceX way
       <hr/>

-      - *As traditional brands grapple with a new world where selling online is as much or perhaps even more important than how you are positioned in a physical store, a startup that helps them get all their inventory, marketing and selling strategies all on one page …*
+      - *After operating in stealth mode for about two years, First Resonance, a company founded by former SpaceX engineers, is finally showing the world their software toolkit designed to let manufacturers make things using the processes employed by their former boss…*

-  - New research shows European startups are spending drastically less on a US launch, for the same gains
+  - Zoom's earliest investors are betting millions on a better Zoom for schools
       <hr/>

-      - *It used to be the case that in order to scale glocally, European companies needed to spend big on launching in the US to achieve the kind of growth they wanted.
-That usually meant re-locating large swathes of the team to the San Francisco / Bay Area, or New Y…*
+      - *Zoom was never created to be a consumer product.
+Nonetheless, the video-conferencing company’s accessibility made it the answer to every social situation threatened by the pandemic, from happy hours to meetings.
+Months later, we’re realizing that force-feedin…*

-  - 'AI-powered' fitness app Freeletics scores $25M Series B
+  - Facebook denies it will pull service in Europe over data transfer ban
       <hr/>

-       - *Freeletics, the “AI-powered” fitness coaching app, has closed $25 million in Series B funding.
-Leading the round is U.S.-based JAZZ Venture Partners and Causeway Media Partners, with support from KKCG.
-The fresh injection of capital follows $45 million in Ser…*
+       - *Facebook’s head of global policy has denied the tech giant could close its service to Europeans if local regulators order it to suspend data transfers to the US following a landmark Court of Justice ruling in July that has cemented the schism between US surve…*